 Open for over 65 years in the bustling, tourist-friendly area of Myeongdong, the restaurant has been doing some delicious things with their signature dish of nakji bokkeum (spicy stir-fried octopus).
 They have two varieties with minor differences: nakji baekban–a set meal with spicy octopus, rice, and side dishes for 9,000 won person; nakji bokkeum–a larger portion of spicy octopus and served on a platter with sides but no rice (an additional 1,000 won, if needed).
-The cool thing about the place is the open kitchen concept (not sure if that was deliberate or not) where the veteran ajumma stir fries the spicy octopus right in front of you.
-We ordered the nakji bokkeum, a conspicuously-looking, fiery red dish that looked small at first glance but ate like a hearty meal.
+The cool thing about the place is the open kitchen concept (not sure if that was deliberate or not) where the veteran ajumma stir-fries the spicy octopus right in front of you.
+We ordered the nakji bokkeum, a fiery-looking dish that looked small at first glance but ate like a hearty meal.
 The spice level was not nearly as painful as we expected, Graham handled it with little or no sweat while I needed a few napkins and cold water at my side.
 Honestly, I think the ajumma toned down the spice level because, according to many older Koreans, foreigners can’t handle spicy food (lol).
-Little do they realize that many Koreans (or Korean-American like me) can’t tolerate mouth-burning dishes as this was supposed to be.
-Anyways, I really enjoyed the dish–the combination of super tender pieces of octopus and sauce paired perfectly with the blanched sprouts, which helped alleviate all the spiciness.
-This is simple, straight-forward, unpretentious food that fits the mold of a 65-year-old restaurant.
-We both gave it two thumbs up and did 2 cha (2nd round) at the aforementioned fried chicken place. 🙂
+Little do they realize that many Koreans (or Korean-Americans like me) can’t tolerate mouth-burning dishes as this was supposed to be.
+Anyways, I really enjoyed the dish.
+The combination of super tender pieces of octopus and sauce paired perfectly with the blanched sprouts, which helped alleviate all the spiciness.
+Although it was a short visit, the place grew on me for its simple, straight-forward, unpretentious food, which nicely fits the mold of a 65-year-old restaurant.
+We both gave it two thumbs up and did 2-cha (2nd round) at the aforementioned fried chicken place. 🙂

 Food ★★★★ out of 5 stars